-Theo is a dedicated gamer and can often be found in the blue room “smashing noobs” at Mario Kart.
-Although he’s studying for an MSt in Practical Ethics, his tactics on Rainbow Road are anything but ethical, so be wary.
+Theo can often be found in the blue room “smashing noobs” at Mario Kart.
+His undergraduate was in Philosophy and Psychology, and although his research is now primarily within bioethics and moral theory, his tactics on Rainbow Road are anything but ethical.
 Theo’s always eager for a race or a chat about any area of philosophy!

 Treasurer and Development Rep

 Adam’s from Guernsey and will likely mention it several times if you engage him in conversation (he’s also the MCR President but that’s of secondary importance here).
 When not ranting about tax evasion or Prêt subscriptions, he can be found in the MCR channeling his alter ego as Luigi on Mariokart or participating in a Ceilidh.

 Humeyra is a second year DPhil student in politics focusing on political speech and gender dynamics in Turkey.
 (Do not ask her about her research unless you are ready to get stuck in a 15 minute conversation.)
 When she's not doing her research or teaching, she enjoys going to conferences, travelling across the country and taking care of her little dog who is the centre of her universe.
 (Do ask her about the dog -- it will take another 15 minutes but you will see a lot of amazing dog photos.)